bbolli/delicious2mail/README.markdown

 * `TAG`: the tag the links must have
 * `MAIL_SERVER`: the name or IP address of the SMTP server
 * `RECIPIENTS`: a list of mail recipients
-* `SENDER`: a (address, name) 2-tuple of the sender.
+* `SENDER`: the mail address of the sender.
 If the mail goes to a mailing list, make sure that the sender is allowed to send to the list.
+The name of the sender will always be the delicious.com user name of the link submitter.

 The script writes to `/var/local`, so make sure that the user as which the script runs has write permissions there.